St. Jerome's University: Twentieth century

 Due to its denominational status as a Catholic institution, SJC was ineligible for provincial funding.
 To get around this, a new organization called the Waterloo College Associate Faculties was founded in 1955.
 The board consisted of prominent businessmen from Kitchener and Waterloo, including Ira Needles, industrialist Henry C. Krug and Kitchener-Waterloo Record editor John E. Motz.
 In 1956, the Canada Synod of the Lutheran Church agreed to an affiliation agreement of the Associate Faculties with Waterloo College.
 Siegfried agreed to the same proposal the next day.
 On the advice of his minister for education, W. J. Dunlop, Premier Frost granted university status to SJC in March 1959.
 That same month Waterloo North MPP John Wintermeyer introduced a private member's bill in Ontario's Legislative Assembly establishing the University of SJC, the University of Waterloo and Waterloo Lutheran University.
 After four years of negotiations SJC and Waterloo College federated with the University of Waterloo on 1 July 1960.

 In January 1959, the SJC board of governors voted to purchase 55 acres of land north of Waterloo College's campus, bordered by Columbia Street.
 The purchase was suspended in June when the University of Waterloo provided SJC with land on their 200-acre campus.
 A new SJC building was built on the Waterloo campus in 1960.
 The original Duke Street location became known as SJC High School while the University of Waterloo affiliate became the University of St. Jerome's College.
-SJC High School closed in 1990.
+SJC High School closed in 1990 and acquired by Wilfrid Laurier University with it reopening as the home for Social Work in 2006.